 Snaps: these are metal pieces that get attached to two fabric pieces, to fasten them, you have to press one piece into the other.

-D-hooks: these are curved metal rings that either suspend or holds other pieces.
+D-hooks: these are curved metal rings that either suspend or hold other pieces.

 For projects that involve cutting sheets of fabric, shearing off superfluous trim, or snipping runaway thread, you have to use sharp tools to do a professional job.
 Different cutting tools form part of notions.